 Extensibility of the hamstrings is best explained by mechanical components of muscle contraction, not behavioral measures in individuals with chronic low back pain

-Two articles on PainSci cite Marshall 2009: 1.
+Two pages on PainSci cite Marshall 2009: 1.
 Quite a Stretch 2.
 The Complete Guide to Low Back Pain

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.